swift-project/docs/docs/troubleshooting/mapping_matching_model_set_theory_concepts.md

   This is at least true for P3D/FSX models
 - not all attributes (e.g. colors) are covered,
 - and we can not extend those metadata for future features
-- different simulators (i.e. XPlane, P3D, ...) use different concepts, namings, etc., so we need to unify
+- different simulators (i.e. X-Plane, P3D, ...) use different concepts, namings, etc., so we need to unify
 - there is no existing concept to structure liveries
 - and maintenace is a nightmare.
   If an airline changes its name, ICAO code or such, we have to modify simulator files.